ml-engg/llama-sql-agent/README.md

-This is a sql genration code leveraging llama 3 - 8B model
+sql agent solution leveraging llama 3 - 8B model
 ----------------------------------------------------------

-The code also used chromadb vector database to store tables description
+The code used chromadb vector database to store tables description

  -This will be passed on as additional context to the llm

 Special instructions are also provided in the prompt to make it more accurate.